Vince Morales: Ultimate Fighting Championship

-Replacing injured Frankie Saenz on short notice, Morales made his UFC debut at bantamweight on November 24, 2018 against Song Yadong at UFC Fight Night: Blaydes vs. Ngannou 2.
+Replacing injured Frankie Saenz on short notice, Morales made his UFC debut at bantamweight on November 24, 2018, against Song Yadong at UFC Fight Night: Blaydes vs. Ngannou 2.
 He lost the fight via unanimous decision.

-Morales then faced Aiemann Zahabi on May 4, 2019 at UFC Fight Night: Iaquinta vs. Cowboy.
+Morales then faced Aiemann Zahabi on May 4, 2019, at UFC Fight Night: Iaquinta vs. Cowboy.
 He won the fight via unanimous decision.

-Morales next faced Benito Lopez on July 13, 2019 at UFC Fight Night: de Randamie vs. Ladd.
+Morales next faced Benito Lopez on July 13, 2019, at UFC Fight Night: de Randamie vs. Ladd.
 He lost the fight via unanimous decision.

-Morales then returned to featherweight and faced Chris Gutiérrez on May 30, 2020 at UFC on ESPN: Woodley vs. Burns.
+Morales then returned to featherweight and faced Chris Gutiérrez on May 30, 2020, at UFC on ESPN: Woodley vs. Burns.
 He lost the fight via TKO with leg kicks in the second round.
 Three months after his loss to Gutiérrez, he suffered a torn Achilles tendon which required two surgeries.

-Morales returned to bantamweight and face Drako Rodriguez at UFC 265 on August 7, 2021.
+Morales returned to bantamweight and faced Drako Rodriguez at UFC 265 on August 7, 2021.
 He won the fight via unanimous decision.

-Morales faced Louis Smolka on December 4, 2021 at UFC on ESPN 31.
+Morales faced Louis Smolka on December 4, 2021, at UFC on ESPN 31.
 He won the fight via knockout out in round one.

-Morales, as a replacement for Liudvik Sholinian, was scheduled to face Nathaniel Wood on March 19, 2022 at UFC Fight Night: Volkov vs. Aspinall.
+Morales, as a replacement for Liudvik Sholinian, was scheduled to face Nathaniel Wood on March 19, 2022, at UFC Fight Night: Volkov vs. Aspinall.
 In turn, just days before the event, Morales withdrew due to illness, and the pair will be rescheduled for future event.

-Morales faced Jonathan Martinez on May 21, 2022 at UFC Fight Night 206.
+Morales faced Jonathan Martinez on May 21, 2022, at UFC Fight Night 206.
 He lost the fight via unanimous decision.

 Morales was scheduled to face José Johnson on November 19, 2022, at UFC Fight Night 215, but Johnson pulled out for undisclosed reasons, and he was replaced by Miles Johns on November 19, 2022, at UFC Fight Night 215.
 Morales lost the fight via unanimous decision.

-It was annonced in mid January that Morales was released by UFC.
+It was announced in mid-January that UFC released Morales.

+Post UFC career

+Morales faced Teruto Ishihara on May 3, 2023, at XMMA 6: Bash at the Beach.
+He won the bout in the third round, choking out Ishihara via anaconda choke.

+Morales faced Yuki Motoya on December 31, 2023 at Rizin 45, winning the bout via unanimous decision.

+Morales faced reigning UFL Bantamweight champion Hunter Azure for his title at United Fight League 5 on August 30, 2024.
+He would win the fight via submission in the third round after submitting Azure with a Peruvian necktie thus becoming the new UFL Bantamweight Champion.

+Return to UFC

+On short notice and replacing Felipe Lima, Morales made his return to the UFC and faced Taylor Lapilus on September 28, 2024 at UFC Fight Night 243.
+He lost the fight by unanimous decision.

+Morales faced promotional newcomer Elijah Smith on February 15, 2025 at UFC Fight Night 251.
+He lost the fight by unanimous decision.

+Morales faced Raul Rosas Jr. on March 29, 2025 at UFC on ESPN 64.
+He lost the fight by unanimous decision.